PySFML/python-thor/README.rst

 This is version 1.0 of the binding for `Thor <http://www.bromeon.ch/libraries/thor/index.html>`_ released under the `zlib/libpng <http://opensource.org/licenses/Zlib>`_ license.

-Python bindings really are the perfect way to sketch software using SFML.

 By combining the strength of SFML and its extensions with the ease of the Python language, we can provide an amazing tool to quickly build multimedia software.